RussellJapheth/users-bask/README.md

     # test.sh # Runs the unit tests
     ```

+    > NB: Depeding on your local configuration, the setup script might request for permission to update the permissions to the `basket/writable` folder.

 ### Usage

 Send a POST request to <http://localhost:8080/users> with the following JSON body: